Moths of North Carolina

 Distribution in North Carolina

 Distribution: The main range of Rupela segrega extends from southern Georgia southward to southern Florida.
 Isolated populations have been found farther north in North Carolina and Maryland.
-As of 2023, our two records are both from Craven County near the coast.
+As of 2023, our records are both from Craven and Carteret Cos. near the coast.

 County Map: Clicking on a county returns the records for the species in that county.